How much drier will it be?

 What else is conducive to drought?

 Precipitation volumes affect the precipitation deficit.
 In terms of drought, however, the type of precipitation also matters.
 A longer period of drizzle is less conducive to drought than short torrential rains.
 In short torrential rain, water is drained quickly; only a limited proportion is absorbed by the water system and in the soil.
 Furthermore, rainwater does not easily seep into dry soil.
 Another factor that affects drought is the freshwater supply via the rivers Rhine and Meuse.
-Climate Signal ’21 expects the probability of low river water levels in summer to increase.
-This will exacerbate any drought.
+According to KNMI'23-scenarios, the probability of low water in the rivers is expected to increase in summer.
+This will exacerbate drought conditions.
+The dry scenarios also show a decrease in annual precipitation, making the recovery of dry summers in subsequent winters even more difficult.